septi0/usbackup/README.md

 ## Usage

-USbackup can be used in 3 ways:
+UsBackup can be used in 3 ways:

 #### 1. As a package (if installed globally)